fi-muni/PA165/tasks/seminar04.md

 **Task 02** Try to run cz.fi.muni.pa165.MainJavaSe from NetBeans

-**Task 03** Run the main method also  from command line (using Maven exec:java target) see documentation for Maven here http://mojo.codehaus.org/exec-maven-plugin/java-mojo.html

-**Task 04** Add configuration property to persistence.xml so that Hibernate writes all generated SQL statements to console.
+**Task 03** Add configuration property to persistence.xml so that Hibernate writes all generated SQL statements to console.
 See A.2 section of https://docs.jboss.org/hibernate/orm/4.3/devguide/en-US/html_single/ .
-Rerun **Task 03** to confirm that you can now see the SQL
+Rerun **Task 02** to confirm that you can now see the SQL

-**Task05** Put call to a method 'task05' under line "// BEGIN YOUR CODE".
-Implement TODO in task05 method.
+**Task04** Put call to a method 'task04' under line "// BEGIN YOUR CODE".
+Implement TODOs in task04 method.
 If you do everything correctly, you will see the following output "Succesfully found Electronics and Musical!" after you run the Main Method.
 If not you should debug your solution and find out why it doesn't work.

-**Task06** This task requires you to work with a detached entity.
-To start working on a task, just add call to task06() method into your main method.
-Then implement the task06() according the comments in there.
+**Task05** This task requires you to work with a detached entity.
+Implement the task05() according the comments in there.

-**Task07** This task is associated with method task07.
-Parts of the method are commented out, because the implementation of entity Product is not complete yet.
-Look into comments in task07 and then uncomment the "testing code" in the task07.
+**Task06**  Parts of the method are commented out, because the implementation of entity Product is not complete yet.
+Work according to the TODO in comments.
+Do not forget to solve 'Additional task' :-)

 **Task08** This task requires you to correctly implement equals and hashcode methods of Product entity.
 Note that you should use business equivalence.
 Look into the method comments for more instructions.

 **Task 09** Quiz.
-You can check your answers after you take the quiz in file answ-s1.md
+You can check your answers for this quiz in file answ-s1.md
  1. What is the main configuration file for JPA in your application?
  2. Where is the following text used and what is the effect of it (use Hibernate dev guide to find answer)? "hibernate.format_sql"
  3. What is hibernate.hbm2ddl.auto property in persistence.xml file?